How Much Does It Cost to Build a Deck?

 New decks add immediate property value to a home.
 Homeowners who install a new deck can experience up to a 100 percent return on their investment, with homes in southern states potentially seeing a return of 150 percent.
 On the other hand, a deck that’s in poor shape can bring down the value of a home.

 Q. Are composite materials cheaper?

 No. Composite decks cost more than many other deck materials because they are fabricated, last longer, and resist weathering, which makes them more expensive.
 Common wood selections are the cheapest material for installing a new deck.

 Q. What steps should I take to estimate the cost of my deck?

 There are several steps to take when estimating the cost of building a new deck.

 - Talk with local outdoor professionals at home improvement stores or deck building companies.

 - Identify the general size and style of deck that works for your yard and needs.

 - Determine what accessories or add-ons you must have and what is optional for the budget you’ve set.

-- Measure and mark the actual area where you intend to build the deck to get the feel for how much space it will take since size is a primary factor in the cost of building a deck.
+- Measure and mark the actual area where you intend to build the deck to get a feel for how much space it will take, since size is a primary factor in the cost of building a deck.